CanopyTax/bandicoot/README.md

 `useDocumentQueryCommandState(commandName)`

 #### Arguments
-- `commandName` (required): The [document command](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand#Commands) that want to check the status of.
+- `commandName` (required): The [document command](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand#Commands) that you want to check the status of.

 #### Return value
 An object with the following properties: